Rebecca Prisecaru 2028 Setter Indoor Volleyball Recruit Canada

 This list will be the foundation of your recruiting journey.

-Establish Criteria for Decision-Making
+Step 2: Establish Criteria for Decision-Making

 Not all schools will be the right fit for you.
 Separate your criteria into must-have and good-to-have factors.
 Think about what is important for you to make the post-secondary years a great experience.